No matter which media outlet you get your news from, the world right now is focused on one topic – the coronavirus, or COVID-19.

 “Probably the most important thing to do is wash your hands and make sure they’re clean with soap and water, at least a couple times a day,” adds Ognjan.
 “Stay away from sick people and stay away from people if you are sick” to reduce the spreading of the virus.

 Also, keep your “hands away from mouth and face – I don’t know how effective the masks really are,” he says.
 “Eat and drink well and stay in good physical shape and of course, get the flu vaccine.”

 Is it a concern for parents?

 As of this article’s publication, the novel coronavirus is acting similarly to the flu in terms of death rates; those who are older or have chronic health issues seem to be more at risk.

-“People that die from it seem to be very young or very old,” says Ognjan.
-“It is very fluid right now” and numbers keep changing.
-“The death rate is 2%-3%, exactly like influenza,” he says.
+“It is very fluid right now,” Ognjan says, and numbers keep changing.
+“The death rate is 2%-3%, exactly like influenza.”

 In addition, there is no vaccine for the virus yet, though experts are in the process of developing one.